arbazahmed07/arbazahmed07/README.md

 ## 🎉 **Fun Facts About Me**
 - 🔥 I enjoy solving coding challenges in **C++** and exploring Python for **data science**.
 - ✈️ I’m a travel enthusiast who loves creating tools to plan seamless journeys.
-- 🏆 I’ve contributed to multiple open-source projects and resolved complex issues for organizations like **AOSSIE**.
+- 🏆 I’ve contributed to multiple open-source projects.

 ---